VIU Logo Media Studies

 Promotion, Persuasion and Propaganda

 An examination of the strategies and ideologies in promotional communications: advertising, public relations, political and public service announcements, billboards, news reporting, infomercials, popular performance art, and propaganda.
-Note: Some sections of this course may be offered on-line.
+Prerequisite: None.

 Web Production I